 Disability: Many children and young people who have SEN may have a disability under the Equality Act 2010 – that is ‘…a physical or mental impairment which has a long-term and substantial adverse effect on their ability to carry out normal day-to-day activities’.
 This definition includes sensory impairments such as those affecting sight or hearing, and long-term health conditions such as asthma, diabetes, epilepsy, and cancer.

-One In A Million recognises that children with special educational needs are those students, with or without an EHCP or Educational Statement, who have difficulties in accessing the school’s curriculum.
-This will include young people with learning and cognitive difficulties, social, emotional and behaviour needs, plus learners who experience physical or sensory difficulties.
+Our school recognises that children with special educational needs are those students, with or without an Education, Health and Care Plan (EHCP) or Educational Statement, who have difficulties in accessing the school’s curriculum.
+This will include young people with learning and cognitive difficulties, issues around communication and interaction with others, as well as social, emotional and behaviour needs, plus learners who experience physical or sensory difficulties.